AndrejaCH/Credit_Risk_Analysis/README.md

 **First 4 models – resampling and logistic regression**

-From the results above we can see that first four models don’t do well based off the accuracy scores.
-Those scores are 0.65, 0.66, 0.55 and 0.68 for Naive Random Oversampling, SMOTE Oversampling and Cluster Centroids Undersampling and SMOTEENN model respectively, meaning the models were accurate roughly a bit more than half of the time.
+From the results above we can see that first four models don’t do well based off the **accuracy scores**.
+Those scores are 0.65, 0.66, 0.55 and 0.68 for Naive Random Oversampling, SMOTE Oversampling, Cluster Centroids Undersampling and SMOTEENN model respectively, meaning the models were accurate roughly a bit more than half of the time.
-Precision for all four models is 0.01 for high risk and 1.00 for low risk.
-Low precision score for high risk is due to large number of false positives, meaning that too many of low risk loans were marked as high risk loans.
-High score for low risk loans indicate that nearly all low risk scores were marked correctly; however lower recall score indicates (0.61 for naive Naive Random Oversampling and Logistic Regression, for example) indicates that there were quite a few low risk loans that were market as high risk, when they actually weren’t.
+**Precision** for all four models is 0.01 for high risk loand and 1.00 for low risk loans. **Low precision score** for high risk loans is due to large number of false positives, meaning that too many of low risk loans were marked as high risk loans.
+High score for low risk loans indicate that nearly all low risk scores were marked correctly; however, lower **recall score** (0.61 for naive Naive Random Oversampling and Logistic Regression, for example) indicates that there were quite a few low risk loans that were market as high risk, when they actually weren’t.
 Actual high risk loans have slightly better scores on recall (0.69 for naive Naive Random Oversampling and Logistic Regression, for example) meaning that there weren’t as many false negatives or not too many high risk loans were marked as low risk loans.

 **Last 2 models – ensemble models**

 Other two models did better.
-Their accuracy scores are 0.79 and 0.93 for Balanced Random Forest Classifier and Easy Ensemble AdaBoost Classifier respectively.
-Recall scores for both model and both – low and high risk scores and precision for low risk were high, meaning very good accuracy.
-Precision for high risk loans in both models weren’t high.
-0.03 and 0.09 for Balanced Random Forest Classifier and Easy Ensemble AdaBoost Classifier respectively, indicating that there were large number of false positives, meaning that large number of low risk loans were marked as high risk.
+Their **accuracy scores** are 0.79 and 0.93 for Balanced Random Forest Classifier and Easy Ensemble AdaBoost Classifier respectively. **Recall scores** for both model and both – low and high risk scores and precision for low risk were high, meaning very good accuracy. **Precision** for high risk loans in both models weren’t high.
+0.03 and 0.09 for Balanced Random Forest Classifier and Easy Ensemble AdaBoost Classifier respectively, indicating that there were **large number of false positives**, meaning that large number of low risk loans were marked as high risk.

 ## Recommendation on the model

 Since first three models didn’t do well on the test, I wouldn’t use them in the real-word testing without further fine-tuning, for example train model on larger dataset, or look through the coefficients that were use for training data.
 Other two models showed better results, yet I would use them with caution, since they might be prone to overfitting.
-If that occurs and we don’t get desired results when working with new data set, we can do some further fine-tunning (prunning) to avoid the overfitting.
+If that occurs and we don’t get desired results when working with new data set, we can do some further fine-tunning (pruning) to avoid the overfitting.

 ## References